What Are They?

 Signs of Infestation

-Because phorid fly infestations often prove difficult to locate within an indoor setting, witnessing large numbers of the insects emerging as if from nowhere frequently serves as the first, and possibly only, noticeable sign of an infestation problem.
+Because phorid fly infestations often prove difficult to locate within an indoor setting, witnessing large numbers of the insects emerging all of a sudden, frequently serves as the first, and possibly only, noticeable sign of an infestation problem.

 Phorid flies regularly emerge from dirty trash containers, cracks in the floor, and areas where fruits and vegetables are stored.
 The unsanitary insects commonly infest grimy drains in sinks and floors, as well.
 Attracted to light, phorid flies often gravitate toward windows, lamps, and other sources of illumination.